al-codepone/paper-cello/README.md

 # Paper Cello

 Paper Cello is a library of miscellaneous PHP functions.
+There are functions for datetimes, bcrypt hashing, clamping, pagination, routing and SHA1 token generation.
 The first release is still in development.
 This readme is unfinished.